Automatically Enhancing the Quality of Android App Bug Reports: 's Evaluation

 We evaluated \ap with a dataset of \TotalTestBugs{} bug reports (\ie a \textit{test set}, different from the development set), which enables comparison with baseline techniques (\Cref{subsec:baselines}).
 We collected these bug reports via stratified random sampling across various bug types from 96 reports used in prior work~\cite{saha2024toward,Chaparro2019}.
 These \TotalTestBugs{} reports span \TotalUniqueApps{} Android applications of various domains (web browsing, WiFi diagnosis, finance tracking, \etc) and cover different bug types: output issues (\TotalOutputBugs{}), cosmetic problems (\TotalCosmeticBugs{}), crashes (\TotalCrashBugs{}), and navigation bugs (\TotalNavigationBugs{}).
 Corresponding app execution models have an average of \tstAvgScrn{} GUI screens (ranging from \tstMinScrn{} to \tstMaxScrn{}; median: \tstMedScrn{}) and \tstAvgInter{} GUI interactions (ranging from \tstMinInter{} to \tstMaxInter{}; median: \tstMedInter{}). \looseness=-1

-These bug reports include OB/EB/S2R sentence labels, but do not include the high-quality bug report ground truth, which is required to evaluate \ap.
-Hence, we manually constructed the high-quality S2Rs and OB/EB ground truth for each bug report following the data construction methodology described in \Cref{sec:s2r_gt_creation} and \Cref{sec:ob-eb-config}.
-Moreover, we extracted and evaluated the four OB/EB information elements and S2Rs found in the original bug report according to our quality model to evaluate how the \ap-generated high-quality bug reports improve over the original reports.
-As in the development set construction, two authors used a rigorous qualitative methodology to construct the ground truth for the test set.
-They achieve agreement rates of 89.6\% for OB/EB and 93.5\% for S2R ground truth construction.
-In total, we required approximately 304 human hours to construct the dataset, underscoring the substantial effort required to generate ground-truth data for high-quality bug report generation. \looseness=-1
+\rev{As the bug reports lack the high-quality bug report ground truth needed to evaluate \ap, we manually constructed the high-quality OB/EB/S2R ground truth for each bug report following the methodology in \Cref{sec:s2r_gt_creation} and \Cref{sec:ob-eb-config}.
+We also extracted and assessed the OB/EB information elements and S2Rs in the original reports using our quality model to measure the improvements achieved by \ap.
+Following the same rigorous process used for the development set, two authors achieved agreement rates of 89.6\% for OB/EB and 93.5\% for S2R.
+In total, this data construction process required substantial effort: $\approx$204 human hours. \looseness=-1 }